-UCAS recognises our responsibilities under health and safety legislation, and through our systems and procedures we will provide:
+UCAS recognises our responsibilities under health and safety legislation, and through our policies and procedures we will provide:

 - adequate control of risks arising from our work activities

-UCAS' Executive is responsible for ensuring compliance with the policy and to lead and promote health and safety.
+UCAS Executive is responsible for ensuring compliance with the policy and to lead and promote health & safety and wellbeing.

-UCAS will consult on matters of health, safety, and welfare with the Staff Consultation Group.
+UCAS will consult on matters of health, safety & welfare with the Staff Consultation Group.

-The detailed arrangements are contained in the SAFER documents.
+The detailed arrangements are contained within the SAFER documents.